Ward Simpson: Career

 Simpson is a member of Church of His Presence led by John Kilpatrick, where he is often a featured speaker.

 He joined GOD TV in October 2015 as global operations manager and now serves as the network's president and chief executive officer.
 The announcement was made by GOD TV founder Wendy Alec in a live broadcast marking the network's 21st Birthday.
 Simpson hosts 'Today With Ward' on GOD TV.

+Personal life

 Simpson is married to Lydia and they have three children, Rafael, Netanya and Nathan.